-Membership fees or club dues.
+Club dues and membership fees.
 Generally, you cannot deduct amounts you pay or incur for membership in any club organized for business, pleasure, recreation, or any other social purpose.
-This includes country clubs, athletic clubs, luncheon clubs, sporting clubs, airline clubs, and hotel clubs.
+This includes country clubs, golf and athletic clubs, hotel clubs, sporting clubs, airline clubs, and clubs operated to provide meals under circumstances generally considered to be conducive to business discussions.

 Exception.
-Generally, membership fees for the following types of organizations are deductible unless one of the main purposes is to conduct entertainment activities for members or their guests or to provide members or their guests with access to entertainment facilities.
+None of the following organizations will be treated as a club organized for business, pleasure, recreation, or other social purpose, unless one of its main purposes is to conduct entertainment activities for members or their guests or to provide members or their guests with access to entertainment facilities.

-Boards of trade
+- · Boards of trade.

-- · Business leagues
+- Business leagues.

-- · Chambers of commerce
+- Chambers of commerce.

-- Civic or public service organizations
+- Civic or public service organizations.

-- · Professional associations
+- Professional associations.

-- Trade associations
+- Trade associations.

 Legal and professional fees.
-You can deduct as a business expense professional fees, such as fees charged by accountants or lawyers, that are directly related to your business and are ordinary and necessary in the operation of your business.
-However, if the charges include payments for work of a personal nature (such as making out a will or the personal portion of your tax return), you can deduct as a business expense only the part of the fee related to your business.
+Legal and professional fees, such as fees charged by accountants, that are ordinary and necessary expenses directly related to operating your business are deductible as business expenses.
+However, you usually cannot deduct legal fees paid to acquire business assets.
+Those are added to the basis of the property.

+If the fees include payments for work of a personal nature (such as making a will), you can take a business deduction only for the part of the fee related to your business.
+The personal portion of legal fees for producing or collecting taxable income, doing or keeping your job, or for tax advice may be deductible on Schedule A (Form 1040) if you itemize deductions.
+See Publication 529, Miscellaneous Deductions.

-Tax return preparation fees.
-You can deduct as a business expense on Schedule C (Form 1040) or Schedule C-EZ (Form 1040) the cost of preparing that part of your tax return relating to your business as a sole proprietor.
-You can deduct the remaining cost on Schedule A (Form 1040) if you itemize your deductions.
+Tax preparation fees.
+You can deduct as a trade or business expense the cost of preparing that part of your tax return relating to your business as a sole proprietor.
+The remaining cost may be deductible on Schedule A (Form 1040) if you itemize deductions.

-You also can take a business deduction on Schedule C or Schedule C-EZ for the amount you pay or incur in resolving asserted tax deficiencies for your business as a sole proprietor.
+You can also take a business deduction for the amount you pay or incur in resolving asserted tax deficiencies against your business as a sole proprietor.